mmcdermott/MEDS_transforms/src/MEDS_transforms/extract/README.md

-The event conversion configuration file tells MEDS Extract how to convert each row of a file among your raw data files into one or more MEDS measurements (meaning a tuple of a patient ID, a time, a categorical code, and/or various other value or properties columns, most commonly a numerical value).
+The event conversion configuration file tells MEDS Extract how to convert each row of a file among your raw data files into one or more MEDS measurements (meaning a tuple of a patient ID, a time, a categorical code, and/or various other value or properties columns, most commonly a numeric value).
 This file is written in yaml and has the following format:

 ```yaml